Ghee, the Ayurvedic Superfood

 Since discovering the joy of Ghee, I’ve been experimenting adding this sweet fat to both cooking and baking and have even tried it in my morning latte.
 Topical experimentation coming soon.

-For now, I will leave you with a recipe for Ghee & my latest experiment with Ghee.
+For now, I will leave you with a recipe for Ghee.

 P.S Traditionally, mantras are chanted or played while making Ghee, in order to infuse the golden nectar with loving energy.
 Give it a try. :)